thma/PolysemyCleanArchitecture/README.md

   trace $ "compute available seats for " ++ show day
 ```

 I repeat: `trace ` does not directly do any logging.
-The actual logging action is defined in the application
+The actual logging action - the effect interpretation - will be
-assembly or in a test setup.
+defined in the application  assembly or in a test setup.

-The next line specify a lookup of the reservation list for `day` from the persistence layer:
+The next line specifies a lookup of the reservation list for `day` from the persistence layer:

 ```haskell
   todaysReservations <- fetch day